aa-cc1/VPN/README.md

 2️⃣
 Now that we're inside the VM, open up a browser, go to https://protonvpn.com/ and login .
-Once logged in we are going to download the VPN Client for our operating system in use and begin installing it.
+Once logged in we are going to download the VPN Client for our operating system in use and begin the installation process and login.

 _Almost there._